 Mobile Don’t shoot the BBM: BlackBerry Messenger’s fate in question as RIM struggles May 24, 2012 7:59 AM Ricardo Bilton 0 Amid RIM’s seemingly-unending struggles, the company has seen a light: BlackBerry Messenger.
 RIM says that use of its proprietary instant message service has spiked from 5.3 to 55 millions users over the past three years, even as the Blackberry’s user base and market share have been eroded by the likes of the iPhone and Android, as The Wall Street Journal reports.
 The continued success of BBM gave former RIM co-CEO Jim Balsillie an idea: RIM could capitalize on its popularity by licensing the software to competitors.
 But the problems with this plan were immediately clear.
 Letting third-party companies use the service would undoubtedly increase BBM usage numbers, but it would also remove one of the BlackBerry’s most key differentiators.
 That argument is a large part of why RIM’s new CEO Thorsten Heins axed the plan.
 RIM won’t be doing any licensing deals under his watch.
 But where does that leave BBM?
 Solely in the hands of BlackBerry 10, it’s next-generation OS set for release later this year.
 But with competition from Apple’s iMessage and a bevy of other iOS and Android messaging apps at all-time high, RIM is going to have a hard time attracting users back to BBM no matter what operating system its running on.
-Like this story?
-Want to learn more?
-On April 14-15, our fourth annual VentureBeat Mobile Summit will tackle the eight biggest growth opportunities in mobile today.
-The invitation-only Summit will gather the top 180 executives at the scenic Cavallo Point Resort in Sausalito, Calif., to discuss issues like this.
+Our fourth annual VentureBeat Mobile Summit, April 14-15 at the scenic Cavallo Point Resort in Sausalito, Calif., will gather the top mobile 180 executives to tackle the biggest growth opportunities in the industry today.
 Request an invitation.